Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Two algebraic versions of T2

-To describe the deformations of our algebras, we would like to know the non-zero classes of $HH^2$ explicitly, which requires a short computation.
+meaning that, up to equivalence, each of the incidence algebras $I(\mathbb{T}^2_s)$ and $I(\mathbb{T}^2_c)$ has exactly one direction of infinitesimal deformations.
+To describe these infinitesimal deformations, we would like to know the non-zero classes of $HH^2$ explicitly, which requires a short computation.
+Let us explain it in detail in the case of $I(\mathbb{T}^2_s)$; the case of $I(\mathbb{T}^2_c)$ is completely analogous.

 In this case, one may use the Koszul complex \cite[Chapter~3]{MR3971234}, or the resolution of Chouhy and the second author \cite{MR3334140}; since the quiver $Q(\mathbb{T}^2_s)$ has no path of length three, it is obvious that the relations of $I(\mathbb{T}^2_s)$ form a Gröbner basis, and the two resolutions are easily seen to be isomorphic, giving the following complex computing the Hochschild cohomology:

 where $L_2^s=\{m^a_{a,b,c}\}$ is the set of leading terms of relations, and $N_2^s=\{n^a_{a,b,c}\}$ is the set of irreducible paths; note that for any pair of vertices of $Q(\mathbb{T}^2_s)$ corresponding to a $0$-face incident to a $2$-face, there are exactly two paths of length two between them, one of which is the leading term of the relation and the other is an irreducible path.
 Moreover, for the rightmost differential of that complex, we have